albenoit/DeepLearningTools/docsrc/source/installation.rst

 Source files
 -------------------

-The sources for Deeplearningtools can be downloaded from the `Github repo`_.
+The sources for DeepLearningTools can be downloaded from the `Github repo`_.

 .. _Github repo: https://github.com/albenoit